lra/mackup/README.md

 * Scenario 3: is for the many unfortunate souls that never bothered to sync the configurations files on the different machines they work on and are ready for Mackup to end their misery.

-**Scenario 1:** You want to push **all** configuration settings from **all** supported applications from one machine out to your other machines:
+**Scenario 1:** You want to push **all** configuration settings from **all** supported applications to get synced:

 If you have [Dropbox](https://www.dropbox.com) installed and want to use it to save your config files, that's super easy.